jmagman/flutter-wiki/Triage.md

 * [P2](https://github.com/flutter/flutter/issues?q=is%3Aopen+label%3AP2+sort%3Aupdated-asc+-label%3A"team%3A+infra"): all bugs should be assigned.
 There should be a recent (last couple of weeks) update on the issue.
 Blockers to addressing the issue should be identified.
 If no progress is happening and owner is not working on another P0-P2 but cannot work on this one immediately, find a new owner.
 * [Bugs](https://github.com/flutter/flutter/issues?q=is%3Aopen+label%3A%22will+need+additional+triage%22+sort%3Aupdated-asc) flagged for additional triage: figure out what should be done with the bug, then remove the `will need additional triage` label.

-In addition, a bot takes care of these, but it's good to check on them:
-* [Bugs pending feedback](https://github.com/flutter/flutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22waiting+for+customer+response%22+sort%3Aupdated-desc): close bugs with outstanding requests after 4 weeks, remove the label for bugs with answers.

 ### Long-term triage

 Occasionally, when time allows, the following are worth taking a look at also: